Iowa Humane Alliance is currently not taking Community Cat walk-ins at this time.

-The Iowa Trap/Neuter/Return Resource and Assistance Program (I-TRAP)
+The Iowa Trap-Neuter-Return Resource and Assistance Program (I-TRAP)

-- We work with partner organizations and funds to find ways to bring that cost even lower for large colonies of cats.
+- We work with partner organizations and funders to find ways to bring that cost even lower for large colonies of cats.
 We recognize the necessity of altering all cats in a colony in a short amount of time in order to end the population growth and will work with you to find ways to accomplish that goal.

-What is Trap/Neuter/Return?
+What is Trap-Neuter-Return?

-Trap/Neuter/Return programs are a humane alternative to mass euthanasia of the free-roaming cats living in our environment and, when well-managed, are more effective at reducing the population.
+Trap-Neuter-Return programs are a humane alternative to mass euthanasia of the free-roaming cats living in our environment and, when well-managed, are more effective at reducing the population.

 While tame free-roaming cats may be handled, many free roaming cats are feral (wild) or semi-feral.
 Those cats that cannot be safely handled are humanely Trapped, Neutered, and Returned (TNR) to their outdoor homes.
 A caregiver provides shelter, food, water and overall monitoring of the cats, and because they are altered, the birth of unwanted kittens decreases.
 TNR has proven to be the most cost effective and humane method to decrease cat overpopulation in free-roaming cats.
-For more information on our free-roaming cat policies and how you can help the cats in your neighborhood, please see our Trap/Neuter/Return page.
+For more information on our free-roaming cat policies and how you can help the cats in your neighborhood, please see our TNR Instructions and Tips page.